 Previously, at San Diego Opera, Roger served as director of education, expanding the education department from four programs to thirteen.
 He has also been dramaturg, publications editor, and education coordinator at The Dallas Opera, having begun his career there on a fellowship from the National Opera Institute; and surtitles coordinator at Glimmerglass Opera, where he launched the surtitles department.

 Roger’s hour-long radio documentary; “The Stradivarius of Singers: A Tribute to Leontyne Price,” has been heard on more than 50 radio stations nationwide.
-His media activities also include in-depth discussions regarding the major voice types and programs regarding Giacomo Puccini, Enrico Caruso, Renata Tebaldi, Maria Callas, and Victoria de los Angeles, all for baritone Thomas Hampson’s website; and commentary on the artistry of another celebrated tenor, Giuseppe di Stefano, for the Decca label’s new box set commemorating the 100th anniversary of di Stefano’s birth.
+His media activities also include in-depth discussions regarding the major voice types and programs regarding Giacomo Puccini, Enrico Caruso, Renata Tebaldi, Maria Callas, and Victoria de los Angeles, all for baritone Thomas Hampson’s website, “hampsongfoundation.org”; and commentary on the artistry of another celebrated tenor, Giuseppe di Stefano, for the Decca label’s new box set commemorating the 100th anniversary of di Stefano’s birth.

 Roger frequently undertakes repertoire research for internationally celebrated artists, who have included Renée Fleming (numerous projects since 1995), Joyce DiDonato, Susan Graham, Ben Heppner, and Matthew Polenzani.
 Roger has led master classes at DePaul University, Baldwin-Wallace College Conservatory, and the Opera Training Institute of Chicago.
 He was repertoire consultant and special lecturer for the 2023 Vann Vocal Institute in Montgomery, Alabama, serving on a faculty made up of highly respected operatic artists and coaches.
 During academic year 2023-24 at Northwestern University’s Bienen School of Music – in addition to teaching the Opera Repertoire course for the fifth consecutive year – he is teaching a new course on all aspects of operatic auditions.

 A judge for the Metropolitan Opera National Council Auditions since 1991, Roger has judged for several other prestigious competitions nationwide, among them Young Texas Artists, the scholarship competition of the University of Cincinnati College-Conservatory of Music, the concerto competition of Northwestern University, and the finals of the National Association of Teachers of Singing and Classical Singer national competitions.